Research

 our research, learning and innovation agenda

+To advance our agenda and mobilise evidence under each of our challenge questions, we manage a portfolio of different research activities.
 Our research is based on co-creation and facilitation of open innovation ‘labs’ where observatory partners, collaborators and a wider community of practice identify critical challenges and bottlenecks and, together, devise and test solutions.
 This research is delivered through doctoral students, post-doctoral researchers, commissioned research, research calls and through collaborations.
+Focused on shocks and risks facing drylands and pastoralist communities, our research is clustered around four themes:

-1. Building resilience to shocks and risks
+1. Building resilience of drylands and pastoralists to shocks and risks

-3. Advancing locally led early action
+3. Advancing locally led early action against shocks and risks in drylands

 Specific projects include: